GalerkinToolkit/GalerkinToolkit.jl/README.md

 ## Examples

-For examples on how to use `GalerkinToolkit`, check out the [Examples](https://GalerkinToolkit.github.io/GalerkinToolkit.jl/#examples) section of the documentation.
+For usage examples of `GalerkinToolkit`, see the [Examples](https://GalerkinToolkit.github.io/GalerkinToolkit.jl/#examples) section in the documentation.